 Double click on the pattern sheet to view it full size and print:

 Please note that this tutorial is for non-commercial use only.
-If you use the images and/or text on your own blogs etc, please credit me and link back to this post.
+If you use an image on your own blog, etc, please credit me and link back to this post.
 Thanks!

 For more crafty goodness, check out my books: Super-Cute Felt and Super-Cute Felt Animals.